it-at-m/UnicodeEingabeKiwi2/README.md

         * Zeichen ist normativ, d.h. normativ = true.
         * Zeichen hat gegebenes Basiszeichen, wobei der Typ des Basiszeichens (*pseudo* oder *real*) für diesen Schritt irrelevant ist.
     * Die Zeichen, die als Treffermenge herausgefiltert wurden, werden mit einer Ausnahme gemäß Unicode-Sortierung sortiert: Das erste (linkeste) Zeichen ist gemäß Fachkonzept *immer*  das Basiszeichen.

+# Virtual Keyboard (KIWI V2.0)

+## Background
+KIWI (Easily Integrate Word Components) is an input aid for the comfortable and efficient input of characters from the Unicode Latin characters set.
+This includes characters with diacritics (e.g., Ẫ, D̂, Ģ, M̂) or those not of German origin (e.g., ð, ø, þ), which are typically not found on standard German keyboards.
+KIWI makes all characters from the Latin Characters in UNICODE set easily accessible and enterable.
+With KIWI, names containing diacritical marks can be easily entered using a standard keyboard and then transferred to any application via copy & paste.
+The Latin Characters in UNICODE set is particularly relevant for names of natural and legal persons as well as addresses.

+The Latin Characters in Unicode is a standard that was created by the Coordination Office for IT Standards (KOSIT) on behalf of the IT Planning Council.
+It defines what is understood by Unicode-compliant processing in German public administration.
+The IT Planning Council, in its 13th session, made a decision to support the Latin Characters in UNICODE set in IT procedures within the Federal Republic of Germany.
+This development was furthered by DIN SPEC 91379, which differs by having an enlarged character set and including non-normative characters (Greek and Cyrillic).

+## Prerequisites for the Build
+- Linux is preferred for development or building of the application, as some necessary tools are available through package management and do not need to be downloaded individually.
+- All tools must be accessible in the path (environment variable PATH).
+Under Windows, it is therefore recommended to initiate the build from the GIT shell.

+The following tools are necessary for a build:
+1. Installation of GIT
+2. Installation of Maven and Java
+3. Installation of Node.js LTS

+If further development is sought, then the following tools are additionally recommended:
+4. Installation of license-checker
+5. Installation of Google Chrome or Chromium for debugging.
+6. Installation of Python 3 for helper scripts.
+7. Installation of License Finder for checking licenses of used components.

+## Testing
+There is a demo, which is not an official service of the city of Munich, but well-suited for trying out.
+For professional use, installation on a dedicated server is recommended.

+## Building for Development Purposes or for Viewing
+For deployment, a real build is recommended as it automates further tasks.

+## For Deployment / Operation
+A web server is required with specific modules activated.
+Known bugs include an issue with the scrolling behavior of the app bar on Apple Safari.

+## Licensing and Copyright
+Copyright 2019-2024 by it@M. KIWI is licensed under the European Union Public Licence (EUPL).

+## Conclusion
+This document covers the background, prerequisites for building, testing, deployment, known bugs, and licensing information for KIWI V2.0, a virtual keyboard application.